3 min read

 Chat with a veterinary professional directly in the Wag! app

 Return with more questions any time, any day

 Coprophagia.
 You may have never read this word before, or even heard of it.
 But it’s something you’ve likely seen your dog practice.

 Coprophagia is the act of ingesting poop.
 If you’ve witnessed your dog or other dogs doing this, you may have worried: Is that healthy?
 And why do they do this?

 You’re not the only one with this curiosity.
 And so, we’ve explored this odd yet valid question: Can my dog get sick from eating their feces?

 Can dogs get sick from eating their poop?

+YES!
 However, it’s relatively unlikely that any surfacing symptoms are the result of coprophagia.
 Ingesting poop is a canine ritual that’s passed down from mother to pup.
 Ancestors of the dog, wolves, are also known to eat poop when food is scarce.